Square-tiled tori: Introduction

 \section{Introduction}

+A \defn{square-tiled surface} is an orientable connected surface obtained from a finite collection of unit squares after identifications of pairs of parallel sides by translations in a way that right vertical side of a square can only be glued to a left vertical side of a square and viceversa, and similarly for top and bottom sides of squares.

+The fundamental example is the square torus $\TT = \CC/\ZZ[i]$, which is obtained from the unit square from identification by translations of parallel sides, as in \Cref{f:square-torus}.

+In this work, we focus on \defn{square-tiled tori}, that is, square-tiled surfaces of genus one.
+We expose several tools and ideas from the general theory of square-tiled surfaces, in the simplest case.
+One goal of this article is to illustrate and introduce some basics of square-tiled surfaces to the interested reader.
+On the other hand, most of the results are already known in other contexts, but have not been properly studied though the lens of square-tiled surfaces.
+Another aim is to translate and prove these results in the language of square-tiled surfaces and provide a reference within this context.
+Furthermore, all our results are stated and proven in an elementary way.

-In this note we count cyclic square-tiled surfaces in the stratum $\H(0)$, the well known moduli space of translation surfaces of genus one (flat tori) with a marked point.
-This work arises to answer a question posed by M.~Bolognesi (by personal communication to A.~Zorich) regarding cyclic covers of the torus, after his joint work~\cite{BG} on configuration spaces of points on the line and in higher-dimensional projective spaces and, in particular, on cyclic covers of the line.
+The starting point of this work is a question posed by M.~Bolognesi (by personal communication to A.~Zorich) regarding the counting of cyclic covers of the torus, after his joint work on cyclic covers of the sphere \cite{Bolognesi-Giansiracusa}.

-This work is in some sense a toy analogue of the work by P.~Hubert and S.~Leli\`evre~\cite{HL} on square-tiled surfaces in $\H(2)$, the stratum of translation surfaces of genus two with a conical singularity of angle $6\pi$, which is the best understood stratum in higher genus.
-The work of McMullen \cite{McM} extends results of \cite{HL} for surfaces in $\H(2)$ in full generality.
-However, since genus one case is notoriously simpler, we need to treat only a small part of the problems studied in \cite{HL}.
-In particular, there are no difficulties in the study of Teichm\"uller discs: there is only one, which can be identified to $\mathrm{SL}(2,\mathbb{R})/\mathrm{SL}(2,\Z)$.

-For general references on translation surfaces we refer the reader to the survey of A.~Zorich~\cite{Zo}.
-A translation surface is a surface which can be obtained by edge-to-edge gluing of polygons in the plane using translations only.
-An $n$-square-tiled surface is a translation surface obtained by edge-to-edge gluing of $n\in\N$ unit squares, that is, a translation cover of degree $n$ over the standard torus marked at the origin.
-We say that a square-tiled surface is cyclic if the deck transformation group of the translation cover is cyclic.

-\begin{theo} For $n\in\N$, the number of cyclic $n$-square-tiled surfaces in $\H(0)$ is where the product is over the distinct prime numbers dividing $n$. \end{theo}

-The arithmetic function $\psi$ in the main theorem is the so called Dedekind psi function.
-The number $\sigma(n)$, of $n$-square-tiled surfaces in $\H(0)$ is given by $\sum_{d|n}d$ (see, e.g., \cite[\S~5]{Zo2}), where the sum is over all divisors of $n$ (not only prime divisors).
-The arithmetic function $\sigma$ is the well-known sum-of-divisors sigma function.